 Andy Cannon retells Shakespeare’s Macbeth, taking audiences on a thousand-year journey from fact to fiction and back again.
 Suitable for ages 8+

-A playful and quirky new show for young children featuring a man and an awful lot of lolly sticks.
+A playful and quirky new show for young children about friendship and play, and the importance of treasuring little things.

 The Wheee! family weekend is always special and this year is no exception.
 There will be lots of arts and craft activities plus outdoor theatre and dance performances to entertain family members of all ages.